dotnet/AspNetCore.Docs/aspnet/signalr/overview/getting-started/tutorial-high-frequency-realtime-with-signalr.md

 ### NuGet package source api

-You'll need to configure the NuGet API to install the jQuery UI package.
+You'll need to set up the NuGet API to install the jQuery UI package.

 1. When Visual Studio 2017 opens, select **Tools** > **Options**.

 1. In **Options**, select **NuGet Package Manager** > **Package Sources**.

-1. Next to **Available package sources**, click **+** and enter this information:
+1. Next to **Available package sources**, select **+** and enter this information:

     | Setting | Value |
     | ------- | ----- |